why an Oxford stag do?

 In terms of stag activities there’s a group pleasing selection of options ready and waiting to create the ultimate stag experience.
 Why not try your hand at hovercrafting - a unique experience for the boys where they’ll get to control a hovercraft at high speeds through the air.
 Take a break for lunch before spending the afternoon clay shooting - under expert instruction you’ll spend 2 hours shooting your clays and testing your shooting skills.

 To start your Oxford stag night we’ll arrange for you to have dinner with a cuisine of your choice - let us know what you like and we can sort you out with a table at an excellent restaurant.
 After that we’ll arrange your tickets to a top comedy club - get some belly-aching laughs and see some up-and-coming serious comedy talent.
-Once you’ve enjoyed the show cruise over to one of the best nightclubs in Oxford with VIP entry and queue jump for a night of epic proportions.
+Once you’ve enjoyed the show cruise over to one of the best nightclubs in Oxford with guestlist entry and queue jump for a night of epic proportions.

 when to go to Oxford